1 Be informed about the safety standards of the different countries

 Best of luck

 I have traveled to Manaus on the Amazon, also Lutheran Chile by myself and down to the tip of South America.
 No problems.
 I took a couple of day tours but otherwise used public transport with no trouble.
 Just use the usual common sense.
-Good traveling! about 3 years ago
+Good traveling! over 3 years ago

 I just spent 2 months solo in Ecuador and Peru.
 I don't think you need a tour for those countries.
 Be cautious in Quito and Lima for pickpockets, and heed locals' advice on no-go zones.

 Otherwise, just practice your usual precautions and you should be fine.
 Everyone I met was very kind and helpful.
-I'd be happy to answer any questions -- you can reach me on Twitter @TravelEater b almost 3 years ago
+I'd be happy to answer any questions -- you can reach me on Twitter @TravelEater b over 3 years ago